Mastering Interval Notation: A full breakdown

 Interval notation is a concise and powerful way to represent sets of numbers, particularly those used in algebra, calculus, and other branches of mathematics.
+This complete walkthrough will take you from the basics to more advanced applications, ensuring you master this essential mathematical tool.
 Understanding interval notation is crucial for accurately describing solutions to inequalities, domains and ranges of functions, and many other mathematical concepts.
-This comprehensive guide will take you from the basics to more advanced applications, ensuring you master this essential mathematical tool.
 We'll cover everything from fundamental concepts to tackling complex scenarios, providing clear explanations and numerous examples to solidify your understanding.

 Understanding the Basics: Open and Closed Intervals